r-schl/mandelbrot-cli/README.md

 # mandelbrot-cli

+### Overview

+The Mandelbrot set is a set of complex numbers $c$ for which the function $f_c(z)=z^2+c$ does not diverge to infinity when iterated from $z=0$.
+If you represent each $c$ of this set in the complex number plane and assign a color value to each depending on whether and after how many iterations it becomes clear that the function $f_c(z)=z^2+c$ diverges towards infinity, a picture emerges.
+This application creates such an image based on configurations written in a file.

+### How to use this application

 This is an application to run on the command line.

 You can get a picture of the Mandelbrot set by executing this application with following arguments: